 - We open calls for funding annually and invite researchers from Welsh institutions to submit applications to us.

-- Expert peer reviewers from around the world volunteer their time to advise and score all our research applications.
+- Independent expert peer reviewers from around the world volunteer their time to advise and score all our research applications.

 - The peer reviews are read by one of our voluntary advisory committees (see below) who help us make decisions about which research grant applications to fund.